 Starting a writing task by asking your child to draw a setting, character or event is a great way to encourage them to focus on the task at hand from a more creative point of view.
 Drawing is often used as an initial activity, with the intention of introducing a fun approach to writing.
 This is particularly effective if your child doesn’t particularly enjoy writing.

-Night Zookeeper's reading and writing program for kids is one great avenue for your child to explore the intersection between drawing and writing!
+Night Zookeeper is one great avenue for your child to explore the intersection between drawing and writing!
+Our writing program for kids will keep your child excited to write every day.
 Start your 7-day free trial today.